 Note: Here, we are dealing with the Login page only.
-Accordingly, we create 1 POM in the selenium class.
+Accordingly, we create 1 Page Object Model in the Selenium class.

-Now, let us move to "How to Implement the above steps using POM in Selenium Web Driver."
+Let’s move to "How to Implement Page Object Model in Selenium Web Driver."

-- First, create a new directory/folder/package in your project depending upon which IDE you are using and name it as PageObject.
+- First, create a new directory/folder/package in your project, depending on which IDE you are using, and name it PageObject.

 - The Login screen of the dummy website looks like the following.
-The highlighted element is the one that we are going to store in our LoginPageInfo.java class.
+The highlighted element is the one we will store in our LoginPageInfo.java class.

-- LoginPageInfo class will contain web elements present on the Login screen like the Login Id, Password, and Login button.
+- The LoginPageInfo class will contain web elements on the Login screen, like the Login Id, Password, and Login button.

 - After we click on Login from Home Page, we should be redirected to the Login Page.
-Here, we enter the username and password and then click on the Login button.
+Here, we enter the username and password and click the Login button.